Ohio Security Deposit Law 2026: 30-Day Return, Interest & Double Damages

 Failing to meet the 30-day deadline can have serious consequences:

-- Damages: The tenant may recover the full deposit amount
+- Double-damage exposure: The tenant may also recover damages equal to the amount wrongfully withheld

 Given these potential penalties, it's crucial to act promptly.
-Set calendar reminders and use tools like LeaseLens to track deposit return deadlines automatically.
+Set calendar reminders and use tools like LeaseLenses to check whether the lease's deposit clause, forwarding-address language, and move-out process match Ohio's rules.

 Permitted Deductions: What Can Landlords Withhold?